Lindsay Hoyle

 Sir Lindsay Harvey Hoyle (born 10 June 1957) is a British politician who has served as Speaker of the House of Commons since 2019 and as Member of Parliament (MP) for Chorley since 1997.
-Before his election as Speaker, he was a member of the Labour Party.
+Before his election as speaker, he was a member of the Labour Party.

-As a Labour MP, Hoyle served as Chairman of Ways and Means and Deputy Speaker to John Bercow from 2010 to 2019, before being elected as Speaker on 4 November 2019.
-Hoyle was unanimously re-elected as Speaker five days after the 2019 general election on 17 December.
+As a Labour MP, Hoyle served as Chairman of Ways and Means and a deputy speaker to John Bercow from 2010 to 2019, before being elected as Speaker on 4 November 2019.
+Hoyle was unanimously re-elected as Speaker after both the 2019 general election and the 2024 general election.

+Hoyle was appointed a Knight Bachelor in the 2018 New Year Honours for parliamentary and political services.

-Early life
+Early life and career

-The son of former Labour MP Doug Hoyle (born 1930), now Baron Hoyle, and Pauline Spencer (died 1991), Hoyle was born and raised in Adlington, Lancashire.
-He went to Anderton County Primary School in Adlington and Lord's College in Bolton.
+Lindsay Hoyle was born on 10 June 1957 in Adlington, the son of the future Labour MP Doug Hoyle (later Lord Hoyle) and Pauline Spencer.
+He went to Adlington County School and Lord's College in Bolton.
 Prior to being elected as an MP, he ran his own textile and screen printing business.

-Political career

-Councillor

-In the 1980 local elections, Hoyle was elected as the Labour Chorley Borough Councillor for the Adlington ward, defeating the sitting Conservative.
+In the 1980 local elections, Hoyle was elected as the Labour councillor for the ward of Adlington on Chorley Borough Council, defeating the sitting Conservative.
 He was re-elected four times, and served as Deputy Leader from 1994 to 1997.
-After being elected as an MP in 1997, he ended his time on the council as the annual Mayor before stepping down at the local election in 1998.
+After being elected as an MP at the 1997 general election, he ended his time on the council as the annual mayor before stepping down at the local election in 1998.